fadden/HGRTool/README.md

 This is an image editor for Apple II hi-res graphics.
 It operates on saved screens, which are about 8KB in size.
 The tool is written as a single-page web application, so you don't need to download anything to use it.
+It runs entirely in the local browser, with no server components or cookies.

 You can launch the tool by going to https://hgrtool.art/, or (if domain names are being weird) https://fadden.github.io/HGRTool.